Pokecube-Development/pokecube/source/quests_and_legends/legends_quests.rst

 some legendary items, despite having a quest, are not used to summon the legendary, but to evolve or change it
 >Here is a list of items that are acquired by Quest / Localization / Purchase or Crafting

-* Scrolls of Elements: Used to evolve Kubfu into the Dark and Water styles
+* Scrolls of Elements: Used to evolve :ref:`kubfu` into the Dark and Water styles

 .. image:: https://i.imgur.com/zmK0um4.png
     :alt: Reward4

-* Reins of Unity: Use to change the shape of the Horses for the Mounted Calyrex
+* Reins of Unity: Use to change the shape of the :ref:`glastrier`/:ref:`spectrier` for the Mounted Calyrex

 .. image:: https://i.imgur.com/MrheDAV.png
     :alt: Reward4